vmonteco/YAPT/README.md

     ./yapt test_files/dummy_cases.py

+You can also find informations about YAPT features by running `./yapt -h`.

+### How does it work?

 ### How are the test files formated :

 These Test files are python files (obviously).

 These files must be passed as parameters to the YAPT executable.

 These files must contain at least a `cases_generator` element.
-This element must be an iterable (generator, list...) that would contain *test subsets*.
+This element must be an iterable (generator, list...) factory.
+Its return would contain *test subsets*.
-Test subsets will be dictionnaries formatted as bellow :
+Test subsets are dictionnaries formatted as bellow :

     {'name': name, 'cases': cases}

 Where *name* is a string containing a description of the subset, and cases an other iterable containing iterables (again) that will contain arguments to pass to the function for a specific case.

 These arguments must use the `ctypes` API.
-See the examples
+See the examples and https://docs.python.org/3.6/library/ctypes.html#fundamental-data-types for more informations.

+So the `cases_generator` factory return could look like this :

+    [
+	    {
+		    'name': string,
+			'cases': [
+				[arg1, arg2, arg3, ...],
+				...
+			]
+		},
+		...
+	]

+`./test_files/dummy_cases.py` also contains a good example of how you could build your own tests.

+#### What tests are provided?

++. full_cases.py : This test file gathers content from many others.

++. regular_tests.py :

++. dummy_tests.py

-### What do these tests test and how :
+### What do the output mean?

-These tests run the two functions to compare in child processes, both the return value and the output on stdout are piped to the parent process and compared.
-If a difference appears in either the return values or the outputs, the test is considered as failed.

-+.
-It will also display summaries for each handled conv specifier, and a global summary of passed tests at the end, expressed as ratios.

-+.
-If a child process failed for some reason (for instance : segmentation fault), a simple error message is displayed (the test isn't considered as failed if both tested functions failed the same way).

-+.
-This test suite basically tests every case `gcc` accepts with the flags `-Wall -Werror -Wextra` at compiling on OSX.
-   So it may also includes undefined behaviours, it also may not compile on other systems.

-+.
-So far, *13943* tests cases are tried.
-But if you think I've forgotten some, feel free to add your owns.

-+.
-As previously stated, it does *not* test cases that aren't accepted by gcc on OSX.

 ### NB :

 +.
 This test suite is meant to help students to realize the `ft_printf` project, not to permit them to make a "this-test-suite-fails-so-the-project-doesn't-work-so-here-is-your-0-bye-bye" correction :

-   As previously stated, this test suite includes undefined behaviours, check that a found error is a real erro   r before considering the project as failed.
+   This test suite includes undefined behaviours, check that a found error is a real error before considering the project as failed.
 (Also, discuss the project, or you're a disgrace as an examiner).

-+. */!\ This is a long test suite to compile : ~20min with every test /!\*

-   However, it's designed as a library to permit you to test again without having to recompile the whole thing.
-   But keep in mind that the whole tests will have to recompile if you adjust the test sets to run by commenting/uncommenting preprocessor directives in `ft_printf_test()` function.

-### What improvement could be made :
+### Also :

 +.
-Adapting used tests to the current OS.
+This code is distributed under the <LICENCE>.
+Feel free to use it, fork it, copy it, share it, improve it, criticize it, reuse it, contribute with a PR, etc.

+### What could be improved :

 +.
 More explicit error messages in case of child process failure.

 +.
-More tests (if some are forgotten).
+Multiprocessing.

 +.
-A specific way to mark undefined behaviours as undefined behaviour in output (And, therefore, sorting out tests by "defined" and "undefined" behaviour).
+More/other tests.

++.
+My English fluency.

++.
+Your pythonic skills.